ladybug-tools/spider/gbxml-viewer/r13/assets/splash-screen.md

 * REP / Reports Module
 	Add 'Openings by Type' panel

+ISS / Issues & Num / Numbers Modules
+* Various fixes

+HUD / Heads-Up Display Module
+	* Added and appears to be functioning OK
+	* Add the style theming to the window
+	* Streamline self-loading capability

 Issue: Process of toggling the visibility of meshes, edges and openings needs streamlining.
-	* Often things that should made visible are not.
+	* Often things that should be made visible when clicking around are not
 	* You need to click the 'all' button too often

 R13